Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 Then all traces sent by all cats will be automatically registered with this trace emitter category.

-The purpose of the ``trace_categorize`` macro used in the above example is to register the trace categorisation define through the inheritance tree so that, from the start, the most precise category is used [#]_.
+The purpose of the ``trace_categorize`` macro used in the above example is to register the trace categorisation define through the inheritance tree so that, right from the start, the most precise category is used for all emitted traces [#]_.

-.. [#] Otherwise, should the various constructors involved declare their own categorisation (which is the general case) and send traces, creating a cat instance would result in having these traces sorted under different emitter categories (ex: the one declared by ``class_Cat``, by ``class_Creature``, etc.).
+.. [#] Otherwise, should the various constructors involved declare their own categorisation (which is the general case) and send traces, creating a cat instance would result in having these traces sorted under different emitter categories (ex: the one declared by ``class_Creature``, then by ``class_Cat``, etc.).
 Tracking the messages emitted by a given instance would be made more difficult than needed.